HP bypolls: Congress wins Mandi Lok Sabha, all three Assembly seats | Politics

 - India

-In a setback to the BJP in Himachal Pradesh, the opposition Congress won all three Assembly seats of Fatehpur, Arki and Jubbal-Kotkhai and the Mandi Lok Sabha seat, where bypolls were held on October 30.
+The Mandi seat, which was earlier held by the BJP, was won by former chief minister Virbhadra Singh's wife Pratibha Singh.
+She defeated BJP's Khushal Thakur, a Kargil war hero, by a margin of 7,490 votes.

+Mandi is the home district of CM Thakur, who alleged that some BJP workers ''operated'' against the party candidates but said they will introspect.

-The Congress retained Fatehpur and Arki Assembly seats while it wrested Jubbal-Kotkhai seat from the BJP, according to poll results announced by the Election Commission on Tuesday.
+The Congress retained Fatehpur and Arki Assembly seats while it wrested Jubbal-Kotkhai seat from the BJP, according to results announced by the Election Commission.

-In Mandi, former chief minister Virbhadra Singh's wife Pratibha Singh defeated BJP’s Brigadier Khushal Thakur, a Kargil war hero.

-In the 2019 parliamentary polls, BJP's Ram Swaroop Sharma had emerged victorious by a whopping 4,05,000 votes.

 He told reporters that the Congress has won the ''semifinal'' and will also emerge victorious in the Assembly elections in December next year.